"Parse::Lex" - Generator of lexical analyzers - moving

 - "name EXPR" lets you give a name to the

-lexical analyzer. "name()" return the
+lexical analyzer. name() return the value of this

 - next